 - integrity and trustworthiness.

 Having a range of employers to choose from means you can pick your preferred working environment.
 Larger firms, where the vacancies are concentrated, have offices in major cities and towns around the country and overseas, whereas smaller firms may be concentrated in a particular location or specialise in a particular type of client.

-- public practice: including international accounting organisations or smaller accountancy firms, known as small and medium practices (SMPs) - all providing a variety of accounting and business services to clients;
+- public practice - including international accounting organisations or smaller accountancy firms, known as small and medium practices (SMPs) - all providing a variety of accounting and business services to clients

-- industry and commerce: including major commercial companies, such as those in the manufacturing, retail and telecoms industries;
+- industry and commerce - including major commercial companies, such as those in the manufacturing, retail and telecoms industries

 Look for job vacancies at: